Multi-Objective Optimization with Desirability and Morris-Mitchell Criterion: An Intensified Morris-Mitchell Criterion

-One limitation of the standard \(\Phi_q\) is that its value depends on the number of points in the sampling plan.
+One limitation of the standard $\Phi_q$ is that its value depends on $n$, the number of points in the sampling plan.
 This makes it difficult to compare the quality of sampling plans with different sample sizes.
-To address this, we can use a size-invariant or intensive version of the criterion.
-This is achieved by normalizing the sum by the total number of pairs, \(M = \binom{n}{2} = \frac{n(n-1)}{2}\).
-The intensive criterion is defined as:
+To address this, we can use an intensified version of the criterion.